 When we joined the Camino on the Avenida Infante Dom Pedro, the way immediately turns to the right onto the R. Dom João, then veers to the left on the Rua 20 de Maio 1449.
 The Way then takes a turn to the right onto the Rua Catarina Eufémia, shown below.

 After turning right onto the Rua Catarin Eufémia, up ahead it looks like the road ends into a dead end at a field.
-(It was a sorghum (?) for us, but I imagine this could change.)
-Instead, you will see a directional sign on a light pole, below, and you turn left onto a path by the white building’s white fence.
+Instead, you will see a directional sign on a light pole, below, and you turn left onto a path by the building’s white fence, shown in the next photo.
+The crop or invasive weed here is the common cane, or reed.
+It was quite overgrown the times we passed through.

 After entering Alhandra, you can see the train station to your right as the N10 climbs left, at the Y-intersection, shown below, to the overpass.